ncatlin/lockwatcher/README.md

 encryption keys.
 Deniable encryption might help, but using it effectively requires a lot of diligence.

 There can be false positives.
 A device failing or a cat walking around the room can scare the system into shutting down.
-By defauly a shutdown isn't very destructive, so this should only be a nuisance if it happens.
+By default a shutdown isn't very destructive, so this should only be a nuisance if it happens.

 *What kind of 'Interaction' are we talking about?
 =============